 Long-term care services and supports (LTCSS) refer to a variety of different types of assistance provided to individuals who can no longer care for themselves due to age-related impairments.2 70% of adults 65 years and older will likely require long-term care in their lifetime.
 Long-term facilities exist to meet that demand.3

-The main aim of LTCSS is helping elderly people continue performing routine daily activities, or activities of daily living (ADLs).4 Gerontologist Mary McDonald Winners defines long-term care as “care for an individual that helps with grooming, bathing, dressing, eating, and other tasks throughout the day.”5
+The main aim of LTCSS is to help elderly people continue performing routine daily activities, or activities of daily living (ADLs).4 Gerontologist Mary McDonald Winners defines long-term care as “care for an individual that helps with grooming, bathing, dressing, eating, and other tasks throughout the day.”5

 Long-term care facilities, including adult family homes,

 In addition to ADLS, long-term care facilities can provide medical services, including but not limited to:6

 - 24-hour care for patients with Alzheimer’s, dementia or other cognitive issues.7

 LTCSS serve many functions and individuals, from those who need help managing their daily lives to those suffering from severe disabilities.
 Though terminology and facility types vary from state to state, here is a brief overview of different long-term care facilities.8

 For adults 55 and older, retirement communities are for individuals who are generally healthy and do not require 24/7 care.
 These are complexes or communities that allow residents to socialize and enjoy their retirement in an environment with other like-minded individuals.